Parallel-in-Time/pySDC/pySDC/projects/parallelSDC_reloaded/README.md

 - [`vanderpol_period.py`](./vanderpol_period.py) : determine period for different `mu` values, and plot scaled exact solution on one period
 - [`vanderpol_accuracy.py`](./vanderpol_accuracy.py) : investigate accuracy of diagonal SDC variants on the different Van der Pol problems

+## Lorenz

+- [`lorenz_period.py`](./lorenz_period.py) : plot numerical solution of Lorenz, and determine numerically the final time of a given number of revolution periods
+- [`lorenz_accuracy.py`](./lorenz_accuracy.py) : investigate accuracy of diagonal SDC variants on the Lorenz system on a given simulation time (given number of revolution periods)